IDA-FBK/MultiModalPattern/README.md

 the requirements underlying the pattern’s design: **AIM1** identifies the functional requirements that the pattern should satisfy and that we represent in the four competency questions (CQs):

-- **CQ1:** What are the modalities that interact in the definition of a data resource?
+- CQ1: What are the modalities that interact in the definition of a data resource?
-- **CQ2:** If applicable, which other modalities do a modality subsume?
+- CQ2: If applicable, which other modalities do a modality subsume?
-- **CQ3:** What are the relation(s) between a resource and the modalities associated with it?
+- CQ3: What is(are) the relation(s) between a resource and the modalities associated with it?
-- **CQ4:** What is the format associated with a resource?
+- CQ4: What is the format associated with a resource?

 **AIM2** relates to the set of (non-functional) requirements: